kshitij7704/DSA_Practice/README.md

-# DSA_Practice
+# Practice Data_Structures_and_Algorithms
-This repository contains all the practice problems from various different coding platforms.
+This folder contains code for practice of DSA